Healthcare Needs To Go “All In” On Digital Strategies

 Marketing Strategy Insight: Although wearables are often marketed to enthusiastic millennials, marketers can’t forget the important consumer group of baby boomers.
 Just because boomers are aging doesn’t mean they’re not digital adopters.
 Social networking sites are used by the majority of boomers (71%) and seniors (59%) daily.
 The fastest growing demographic on Twitter is the 55-64 year age bracket.
 (Sources: Google and Ipsos Research Study: Reaching Today's Boomers & Seniors Online, Pew Research Internet Project, Buffer) In addition, Boomers are 10% more likely to have recalled using the internet to research health in the last 3 months than the average adult.
 Finally, reaching boomers and getting this demographic to alter their behavior could positively impact our increasingly burdened healthcare system.

-Like this article?
-Don't forget to subscribe to get insights delivered to your inbox weekly.
 Check back in next week for another roundup of healthcare marketing news.